Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Physics models and codes

 \paragraph{General assumptions.} \begin{itemize} \item TCV plasmas are mainly composed of (D) deuterium main ion and (C) carbon impurities.
-Their concentration is determined using the quasi-neutrality equation: { } assuming a flat and constant profile of the effective charge $Z_{eff} = 1.5$. \item The NBI-1 deposition profiles are modeled by simple Gaussian profiles centered at radius $\hat{\rho}_{dep}$ and with a width $w_{dep}$ over the normalized radius.
+Their concentration is determined using the quasi-neutrality equation: { } assuming a flat and constant profile of the effective charge $Z_{eff} = 1.5$. \item The NBI deposition profiles are modeled by simple Gaussian profiles centered at radius $\hat{\rho}_{dep}$ and a full 1/e width $w_{dep}$ over the normalized radius.
 The deposited power is then evaluated from the programmed injected power, by removing $15 \%$ of beam duct losses and applying a factor $55\%$ to account for the total absorption into the thermal plasma, notably removing charge exchange losses \cite{geiger_fast-ion_2017}.
-Since NBI heating is predominantly central in TCV, it is modeled using a centered deposition profile of width $0.25$ in $\hat{\rho}$ and zero current drive. \end{itemize}
+Since NBI heating is predominantly central in TCV, it is modeled using a centered deposition profile of width $0.25$ in $\hat{\rho}$ and zero current drive, the latter being relatively small. \end{itemize}